NBISweden/Knox-ePouta/README.md

-# mosler-micro-mosler

-Requirements:
-* Centos6 glance image installed
-* Clone of
-git@github.com:BILS/mosler-system-scripts.git
-in $HOME
-* Thinlinc packages in $HOME/thinlinc
+# µ-Mosler setup on Knox

+This set of scripts allows you to (re)create the Mosler environment in an Openstack cluster.
+This created set set of virtual machines is called µ-Mosler (*micro-mosler*).
+Our openstack cluster is called Knox.

-You also need to create a file 'user.rc' that will set up 2 variables:
+You first need to create a file (named 'user.rc') in order to set up your openstack credentials.
+That file will contain 2 variables:

 	OS_USERNAME=<username>
 	OS_PASSWORD=<password>

+The scripts define some variables (in `settings.sh`)
+* `MM_HOME` (currently pointing to `$HOME/mosler-micro-mosler`)
+* `TL_HOME` (currently pointing to `/home/jonas/thinlinc`)
+* `MOSLER_HOME` (currently pointing to `/home/jonas/mosler-system-scripts`)
+* `MOSLER_MISC` (currently pointing to `/home/jonas/misc`)
+* `MOSLER_IMAGES` (currently pointing to `/home/jonas/mosler-images`)

+The scripts assume that
+* A CentOS6 glance image is installed
+* The [github.com:BILS/mosler-system-scripts.git](mosler-system-scripts) are available in `$MOSLER_HOME`
+* The Thinlinc packages are available in `$TL_HOME`
+* Some misc packages are available in `$MOSLER_MISC`
+* And the mosler images are available in `$MOSLER_IMAGES`

+You can run `init.sh --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
-Run the script 'init.sh' with the --all flag if you also wanted to create the router, networks and security groups.
-It will also start a few VMs with proper IP information.
-Run it subsequently without the --all flag if you only want to (re)create the VMs
+It will start the VMs with proper IP information.
+In subsequent runs, `init.sh` will only create the VMs.

+Run the `provision.sh --with-packages` in order to set up the ansible environment and play the playbooks.
+This script is divided in 2
+phases: the first one installs the required packages, and the second one configures the VMs.
+You can run without the --with-packages flag in order to subsequently skip the package installation phase.

-The clean.sh script runs similarly: with the --all flag, it will destroy the router, networks, security groups and floating IPs.
-Without it, it only deletes the running VMs.
+The `clean.sh` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
+Otherwise, it only deletes the running VMs.